CLOSE X

 Take a Day Trip to Como

 There are two excellent day trips you can take from Milan.
 One is to Como, the town and lake of the same name, a comfortable 30-minute train ride to the north.
-There you can wander about the city and take the funicular up to Brunate, the village above, or take a ferry to visit charming Bellagio and other lakeside villages.
+You can wander about the city and take the funicular up to Brunate, the village above, or take a ferry to visit charming Bellagio and other lakeside towns.

-You’d be better off instead, however, taking a day trip to beautiful Cinque Terre to the south, to visit the tiny towns clinging to the rocky cliffs along the coast.
-This area of the Ligurian coast, which stretches westward from Italy’s “boot” to Monaco and France, has exceptionally dramatic and wild scenery.
+You’d be better off instead, however, taking a day trip to beautiful Cinque Terre to the south to visit the tiny towns clinging to the rocky cliffs along the coast.
+This area of the Ligurian coast stretches westward from Italy’s “boot” to Monaco and France and has exceptionally dramatic and wild scenery.

 You may also enjoy: Cinque Terre, Italy – Why It’s So Popular / Italy’s Secret Treasure: Friuli Venezia Giulia Province / A Dream Vacation: Renting A Villa in Italy

-The reason Cinque Terre, one of the top 10 places in Italy, is a better option on a short visit to Milan is because you can see Como anytime, say while on a train on your way to Switzerland or just while passing through Milan en route elsewhere in Europe.
+Cinque Terre, also one of the top 10 places in Italy, is a better option on a short visit to Milan because you can see Como anytime, say while on a train on your way to Switzerland or just while passing through Milan en route elsewhere in Europe.

 Manarola in Cinque Terre at sunset / photo: Lucadea via Flickr